cyclopcam/cyclops/nnaccel/hailo/readme.md

 An alternative workaround (which I intend to use) is to create all the models up-front.

+## Confidence Margin

+The post-NMS output of the Hailo stack doesn't give us access to any probabilities except for the max(arg), so we can't compute the confidence margin.

 ## Notes

 1. The Hailo has hardware support for bilinear filtering.
 We should use that to